nathansoussana/qr-code-component/README.md

 ## Description

 Created this simple component to test Frontend Mentor.
-I used SASS to simplify the CSS code.
+I used SASS to simplify the CSS code in the actual SASS format, instead of SCSS as I used to before.
+I've been enjoying the clean style of my CSS as a result.